-With award-winning writers Helen Humphreys & Andrew Westoll
+With award-winning writers Helen Humphreys and Andrew Westoll

 + Pamela Mulloy & Susan Scott of The New Quarterly